Austria in the Eurovision Song Contest 1993: National final

-A national final was held to select the competing song for Austria at Eurovision, with seven songs, all sung by Wegas, presented.
+ORF held a national final to select the competing song at Eurovision, with seven songs, all sung by Wegas, presented.
 In February 1993 the seven songs were played on the radio, with the public invited to vote for their favourite entry by postcard voting.
 On 30 March 1993, a television programme, held at the ORF TV studios in Vienna and hosted by Andreas Steppan and Michael Niavarani, was shown by ORF with pre-recorded videos of the seven entries, afterwards the results of the voting were announced.

 15,245 postcards were received by ORF for the contest with the winning song, "Maria Magdalena", receiving 6,170 postcards in total.